Spritetm/mn812_module/README.md

 displays are inert.
 You need to upload a bitstream to the FPGA for it to do anything.
-A compatible bitstream is included here; note that the bitstream is created from scratch and as such the register layout it provides probably is not the same as the layout provided by the 'official' bitstream.
+A compatible bitstream is included here; note that the bitstream is created from scratch and as such the register layout it provides probably is not the same as the layout provided by the bitstream the original audio mixer used.

 To upload the bitstream, you need to send it bit-wise to the FPGA.
 To send a bit, you first write it to register F0 and then to register F1.
 To send the bitstream: